 Working in Nice

-Working in Nice will obviously be more difficult if you are not sent there by your current employer.
-However, there are means to finding employment in Nice that might lead to some worthwhile results.
-First and foremost, make sure that you learn the language.
-Speaking French is an absolute necessity if you wish to make a good first impression on any French company.
-Being unable to speak the language is interpreted as a sign of disrespect, and will make you highly unfavorable to future employers.
+The easiest way to find a job in Nice is, of course, to be sent there by your current employer.
+However, even if this isn’t an option for you, there are ways to find worthwhile work in the city First and foremost, make sure that you learn the language.
+Speaking French is a necessity if you wish to make a good first impression on any French company.
+Being unable to speak the language could be seen as a sign of disrespect or laziness and discourage future employers from hiring you.

 First Things First: Getting a Work Permit

 The first thing you must tackle when working in Nice is the issue of a work permit.
-If you are from the EU, this should be relatively straightforward.
-With the exceptions of workers and employees from Bulgaria, Croatia, and Romania, applicants from EU/EEA member states, plus Switzerland, do not need a work permit.
-However, as life in Nice is fairly expensive, you should probably have a job lined up before you move to the city.
+If you are from the EU, this should be relatively straightforward, as applicants from EU/EEA member states, plus Switzerland, do not need a work permit.
+However, as life in Nice is fairly expensive, it would be wise have a job lined up before you move to the city.

-If you are not an EU national, then obtaining a work permit is a must.
-Usually, your employer will handle this procedure.
-To get this permit for you would involve, among other things, that proving that no French or EU national can fulfill your capabilities.
-Therefore, you must really convince a potential employer in Nice that hiring you is worth the extra bureaucratic effort.
+If you are not an EU national, then it is essential to obtain a work permit.
+Usually, your employer will handle this procedure, as it involves proving that no French or EU national can fulfil the role.
+It is therefore important to convince your potential employer that hiring you is worth the extra bureaucratic effort!

 For more information on the different means of working in Nice, please see our working in France pages.